manuelbieh/react-book/basics/excursus-es2015+.md

 Uncaught TypeError: Cannot destructure property \`name\` of 'undefined' or 'null'.
 {% endhint %}

 There is an untidy yet highly practical trick to ensure that the object we're working with is not `null` or `undefined`.
-The **logical OR operator** can be used to declare a fallback object of our actual object is `null` or `undefined.`
+The **logical OR operator** can be used to declare a fallback object if our actual object is `null` or `undefined.`

 ```javascript
 const {